AfricasTalkingLtd/africastalking-java/README.md

 **Important**:

-- Remember your API key has to be kept secret, so hard-coding it into an apk or a jar you publish is a security risk, for usage on Android, [read this](doc/ANDROID.md).
+- Remember your API key has to be kept secret, so hard-coding it into an apk or a jar you publish is a security risk.
+For usage on Android, [read this](doc/ANDROID.md).

 - The old `AfricasTalkingGateway` class is still available, but is being phased out! :)

 ## Download

-Downloadable .jars can be found on the [GitHub download page](releases).
-You can also depend on the .jar through Maven (from `http://dl.bintray.com/africastalking/java`):
+You can depend on the .jar through Maven (from `http://dl.bintray.com/africastalking/java`):
 ```xml
 <dependency>
   <groupId>com.africastalking</groupId>